John Esslemont: Medical career

 Esslemont began his medical career in Aberdeen but moved to Australia in 1902.
 There he took a position at Ararat Hospital and became the District Surgeon and Health Officer for Alexandar County.
 He returned to Aberdeenshire in 1903 and, later that same year, left for South Africa in the hopes that the climate would be beneficial to his health.
 He worked in South Africa for five years, serving as Medical Officer of a government hospital and then as the District Surgeon at Kroonstad.
 He returned to Britain in 1908 and took a position as the Resident Medical Officer of the Home Sanatorium in Bournemouth, England.
 This was one of many facilities established for the care and treatment of tuberculosis patients, as the disease was quite common at the time.
-In addition to his role as a medical provider, John organized events for his patients in order to raise their morale, and spent long hours comforting those at the very end of their lives.
+In addition to his role as a medical provider, John organized events for his patients to raise their morale, and spent long hours comforting those at the very end of their lives.
 Esslemont was also involved in the conceptualization of a comprehensive national health service.
 He helped establish the State Medical Service Association, producing recommendations which became the foundation of the British National Health Service.
 The combination of increasing health issues and his focus on the work of the Baháʼí Faith precluded the continuation of his medical career, and in the spring of 1923, Esslemont left Bournemouth and returned to Aberdeen..